We’re on baby number 3, she’s 6 months old and the breastfeeding this time around has been a dream! When I had my first baby, not so much.

 Imagine sleeping next to your baby and feeding them without getting up, sitting up, WAKING UP.

 Not to mention, we are biologically meant to sleep with our precious babies.

-It’s easy to quickly assess how they are doing, check their temperature or breathing and make sure nothing is obstructing their face, whip out a boob to feed them if they wake up, all without having to wake up and run to the crib or another room.
+It’s easy to quickly assess how they are doing, check their temperature or breathing and make sure nothing is obstructing their face all without having to wake up and run to the crib or another room.